Create and manage knowledge articles

-Reduce call handling times with Knowledge articles in the Customer Service Hub
+Reduce call handling times with Knowledge articles in the Customer Service Hub application.

 Knowledge articles can address any number of issues your customers encounter while using your organization's product or services.
 Types of Knowledge articles can include solutions to common issues, product or feature documentation, answers to frequently asked questions (FAQs), product briefs, and more.
 Use the rich text editor to create knowledge articles, format your content or embed videos and images.